ChrisJabb21/ChrisJabb21/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... my professional blog
+- 🔭 I’m currently working on ... my professional blog, portfolio
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... making a study schedule and interview practice
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: He/Him